OI-wiki/OI-wiki/docs/tools/latex.md

 Comparison of TeX Editors on Wikipedia <http://en.wikipedia.org/wiki/Comparison_of_TeX_editors> Information to help you to choose which L A TEX editor to install on your own computer.

-TeX Live <http://www.tug.org/texlive/>“An easy way to get up and running with the TeX document production system”。Available for Unix and Windows (links to MacTeX for MacOSX users).
+TeX Live <http://www.tug.org/texlive/>"An easy way to get up and running with the TeX document production system".
+Available for Unix and Windows (links to MacTeX for MacOSX users).
 Includes the TeXworks editor.

 Workbook Source Files <http://edin.ac/17EQPM1> Download the .tex file and other files needed to compile this workbook.